OUR AlloCAR T™ PIPELINE TARGETS A VAST ARRAY OF TUMOR TYPES

 Hematologic Malignancies FLT3 ALLO-819 AML Discovery

-Solid Tumors CD70 ALLO-316 TRAVERSE ccRCC Phase 1
+Solid Tumors CD70 (Key Program) ALLO-316 TRAVERSE ccRCC Phase 1 FTD Cohort expansion 2024

-Solid Tumors CD70 ALLO-316 Other Solid Tumors IND-enabling Determine histologies for inclusion
+Solid Tumors CD70 ALLO-316 Other Solid IND-ENABLING

-Solid Tumors DLL3 ALLO-213 SCLC IND-enabling
+Solid Tumors DLL3 ALLO-213 SCLC IND-ENABLING

 ¹Phase 3 may not be required if Phase 2 is registrational